mousebird-consulting-inc/WhirlyGlobe/README.md

 WhirlyGlobe-Maply uses a bunch of submodules, which you'll need to get.
 Like so.

-git submodule init
+- git submodule init
-git submodule update
+- git submodule update

 Get comfortable.
 The data is contained in a submodule and it's large.

 Once you get all this synced, try to build WhirlyGlobeComponentTester.
 If it builds, you're good to go.
 Enjoy.

-Questions to:  sjg@mousebirdconsulting.com
+Want more detail?
+Go read the (Tutorials)[http://mousebird.github.io/WhirlyGlobe/tutorial/getting_started.html] on the WhirlyGlobe-Maply site.

----
+Questions to:  contact@mousebirdconsulting.com